1995 24 Hours of Le Mans: Start

 But then in the evening, while rushing to make up time, Gonin was caught out offline overtaking another car at the Mulsanne kink.
 Aquaplaning, he smacked the barrier and was somersaulted at high speed.
 The race was quickly neutralised with safety cars as the crash crews worked to release the driver.
-Although the rollbar was compressed by 3cm, it saved the driver.
+Although the rollbar was compressed by 3 cm, it saved the driver.
 Gonin was taken to hospital conscious, with a broken shoulder-blade, four broken ribs and bruising.
 After 37 minutes, the safety cars were withdrawn and the race resumed.
 During that time, Lagorce had been allowed to keep pushing his Cougar for a kilometre but with the circuit going live his efforts had to come to an end.
 Beyond this point the McLarens were, mechanically, going into unknown territory yet all seven were still running.

 Shortly before 8pm, Mario Andretti was chasing Mass through the Porsche Curves when he went offline to lap Herrmann in the Kremer tiptoeing through the wet.
 Spinning, he rolled back into the barrier, wrecking the wing and knocking the rear suspension.
 The Courage team lost 30 minutes before Hélary rejoined the race, 6 laps down.
 This left the McLarens running 1-2-3 on the same lap, with Mass in the DPR West car, ahead of Alliot in the Gulf and Derek Bell in the DPR Harrods cars, swapping places as their pit-stops rotated.
 Fourth was the Larbre Porsche Evo ahead of the KK McLaren.
 In GT2, it was the Kremer-Heico (8th) and Stadler Porsches had a 2-lap lead over the Agusta Callaways.
 Cor Euser was using his drifting experience to push hard in the wet, moving the Marcos up to fifth in class, lapping faster than many GT1s.

 Derek Bell, commenting on the McLaren's performance:

 "It's the most amazing feeling.
 You have to concentrate for every split second: you can't even think about the car ahead.
 As you take sixth on the straight, the tail moves out – which is unbelievable – and it does it regularly.
 Even when the car is straight, it kind of gets a whip on and wants to come round on you - that's because the engine has so much torque.
 The fronts kept locking up and pushing me past the corner.
 The tickover of the engine was too high for the speeds I wanted to go into a corner like Arnage."